UltraSalem/mightykingdoms/mightykingdoms_top.md

 ##1.
 Setup

 ###Prerequisites
-You will need to provide around 20 small tokens of your kingdom's livery (colour/logo), approx 1cm square (any shape), to place in the tiles you control to show your ownership.
+You will need to provide around 20 small tokens of your kingdom's livery (colour/logo), approx 1cm square (any shape), to place in the hex tiles you control to show your ownership.
 These are known as 'control markers'.

 Players will also need 3000 points worth of miniatures for Kings of War battles.
 The bulk must be from your chosen race, however exactly 500 points of that may be allies, the specifics of how to include them is explained in the *Winter* section below.
 3000 points is the theoretical maximum, and will only be required when a player brings their entire kindgom's forces against another's.

-Across the play group you will also need a few *Battefields Cards* decks by Mantic Games.
+Across the play group you will also need Battefields cards decks, preferably at least one per pair of players.

 ###Initial Kingdom
 A) Players each secretly choose a main race (army type) for their Kingdom.
 Once all players have chosen, they reveal it to all other players simultaneously.
 This is public knowledge for the rest of the game.